jaleephd/audio-hazard-detection/README.md

 are adaptively thresholded for relevance and classified with a three-component heuristic.
 The resulting acoustic hazard detection system has a very low false-positive detection rate.

-This code was used in the following publication:
+This code was used to produce the experimental results published in the following:

 "Acoustic hazard detection for pedestrians with obscured hearing" Justin A. Lee & Andry Rakotonirainy (2011),